MicrosoftDocs/Hololens/hololens/settings-uri-list.md

 ## Settings URIs

 HoloLens devices and Windows 10 devices have a different selection of pages within the Settings app.
-On this page, you'll find only the settings that exist on HoloLens.
+On this page, you find only the settings that exist on HoloLens.

 ### Accounts